 A further benefit of the aeration method is an additional temperature control mechanism which functions by altering the volume and rate at which air is pulled or pushed through the biopile.

-Stockpiles measuring approximately two metres high and five metres wide are constructed from the excavated soils.
-The treatment process occurs when additives are mixed with the soils during the aeration process.
-The aeration process is undertaken by either a windrow turning machinery which straddles the pile or excavator mounted equipment.
+Bunded stockpiles measuring approximately two metres high and five metres wide are constructed from the excavated soils.
+The treatment process occurs when any required nutrient additives are mixed with the soils during the aeration phase.
+The aeration process is undertaken by windrow turning machinery which straddles the pile or excavator mounted processing equipment.

-Excavated soils are placed in rows typically 0.40m high in a bunded and lined area.
-These are systematically turned using basic earthmoving machinery and supplemented with nutrients, thus speeding up the bioremediation process.
-Land farming is one of the cheapest methods of bioremediation but does require a large area for the works to be undertaken.
+Excavated soils are placed in rows typically 400mm high in a bunded and lined area.
+These are systematically turned using basic earthmoving machinery and supplemented with any required nutrients, which optimises the bioremediation process.
+Land farming is one of the cheapest methods of bioremediation but it does require a large area for the works to be undertaken.

 Bioremediation is suitable for a wide range of contaminants and is proven technology.
 Soil that is not immediately appropriate for bioremediation e.g. insufficient permeability, will require additional processing which can increase cost.
 Large areas are required and low ambient temperatures can slow the process down.
 A major benefit with the bioremediation process is that it avoids the costs of sending soils to landfill and purchasing clean fill if a deficit remains.